husarion/panther_ros/README.md

 ```

 >[!NOTE]
-> To build code on real robot you need to running above commands on the Panther Built-in Computer.
+> To build code on a real robot you need to run above commands on the Panther Built-in Computer.

 ### Running